 No matter how safe of a driver you are, sometimes accidents caused by other drivers are unavoidable.
 And even if you don’t get into an accident, your car could get stolen or affected by the weather.

-So if you live in a big city with more cars on the road, where accidents and vehicle thefts might be more common, you might pay more for insurance than if you lived in a rural town.
+So if you live in a big city like Philadelphia with more cars on the road, where accidents and vehicle thefts might be more common, you might pay more for insurance than if you lived in a rural town.

 Some car insurance companies might also ask you where you park your vehicle at night and whether it’s parked somewhere covered.
 It could be riskier to park your car on the street than inside your home’s garage, and this additional risk could increase your car insurance rate.